WeichenZhou/PALMER/README.md

 * By using raw sub-reads from a ~50x coverage PacBio genome, we recommend a cutoff for HC calls as ≥1 HC-SR and ≥5 SRs.

 ## Logs

+**Ver1.4.1** Nov.14th.2019

+* Added one more option for adjustable length of of putative LINE-1 aligned to L1.3 sequences.

 **Ver1.4** Feb.27th.2019